 The real problem isn’t the deficit.
 It’s what you’re eating in it.

-Two people can eat the exact same number of calories and have completely different hunger levels — depending on how those calories are structured.
+Two people can eat the exact same number of calories and have completely different hunger levels, depending on how those calories are structured.

 Protein, fiber, and food volume are the three levers that control how full you feel.
 Most calorie-cutting approaches ignore all three.

-The Mediterranean plate method — the simplest way to stay full on fewer calories
+The Mediterranean plate method.
+The simplest way to stay full on fewer calories

 Instead of counting calories, you build every meal around a simple formula that naturally controls hunger.